EdmundBenedict/lordcephei.github.io/pages/file_preprocessor.md

 the &nbsp;**slatsm**&nbsp; directory:

 <pre>
    rdfiln.f  The source code for the preprocessor.
+Subroutine <b>rdfile</b> parses an entire file and
-             Subroutine <b>rdfile</b> parses an entire file and returns a preprocessed one, can be found in rdfiln.f The key subroutine is <b>rdfiln</b>, which parses one line of a file. symvar.f  maintains the table of variables for floating point scalars. symvec.f  maintains the table of vector variables.
+             and returns a preprocessed one, can be found in rdfiln.f The key subroutine is <b>rdfiln</b>, which parses one line of a file. symvar.f  maintains the table of variables for floating point scalars. symvec.f  maintains the table of vector variables.